phongmusic/EternalSeptember-RadRacer-KonamiDream/README.md

 Instructions:

-clone the whole repository (download and put it someone on your computer)
+clone the whole repository (download and put it someone on your computer) -- Big green button on this page

 Download and Install VSCode and open the folder with VSCode